-If you'd like to re-enable ad serving to your pages or ensure that ad serving is not disrupted, you must make changes to comply with our program policies.
+If you'd like to re-enable ad serving to your page or site, or ensure that ad serving is not disrupted, you must make changes to comply with our program policies.
 Below are some of our most frequently asked questions about disabled ad serving.

 - Where can I find my notification?

 - I've received a notification for a page or site that I don't manage.
 What should I do?

 - I’ve found the notification, now what should I do?